About Us

 At Water For People, Everyone Forever means water and sanitation that lasts – for every family, clinic, and school.
 It sounds simple, but it’s a big shift in the status quo.
 They work to change the whole system that delivers basic water and sanitation services to everyone in a district.
 Everyone Forever means they focus on things like protecting water supplies, training mechanics, and establishing supply chains for parts.
 It means they think about long-term projects like advocating for national water policies and creating local water and sanitation utilities.
 They stay in partnership until they are confident that water will flow long after they leave a district.

-WaterSHED empowers local businesses, government, and other leaders to expand and maintain an inclusive WASH market in Cambodia.
-WaterSHED’s market-based sanitation program accelerated rural sanitation to more than 60% coverage in six years through building of stronger, local systems alongside leaders.
-WaterSHED believes that systems strengthening does not require an NGO to grow (in budget, size, or footprint); therefore, WaterSHED’s 2018-2020 Strategy is focused on exploring opportunities to expand impact that will stem from partnership, replication, and integration with organizations positioned to leverage their experience, rather than expansion of the organization.
+WaterSHED‘s market-based sanitation program accelerated rural sanitation to more than 60% coverage in six years through building of stronger, local systems alongside leaders.
+WaterSHED functioned with the belief that systems strengthening does not require an NGO to grow (in budget, size, or footprint); therefore, their 2018-2020 Strategy focused on exploring opportunities to expand impact from partnership, replication, and integration with organizations positioned to leverage their experience, rather than expansion of the organization.
+And they succeeded!
+They officially exited and closed down their programs in June 2021.

-In 2017, Welthungerhilfe in partnership with Aguaconsult, the German Toilet Organization and Viva Con Agua, launched the Sustainable Services Initiative, an internal initiative to improve the sustainability of Welthungerhilfe’s WASH programmes, primarily through encouraging the uptake of a systems strengthening approach and to advocate in the sector and partner countries for a more sustainable approach to WASH programming.
-Through systems-strengthening programmes in Uganda, Nepal, Ethiopia, Malawi and Kenya, currently more than 1 million people benefit from the improved WASH governance on district level.
+In 2017 Welthungerhilfe (WHH) launched the Sustainable Services Initiative (SSI), an internal program improving the sustainability of Welthungerhilfe’s WASH programs, primarily through encouraging the uptake of a systems strengthening approach and to advocate across the sector and partner countries for a more sustainable approach to WASH.
+Meanwhile an ever-growing number of WHH-WASH interventions in KEN, MWI, UGA, SOM, ETH, NPL, PAK, SLE, IND and ZWE apply systems approaches.

 Collective action that drives systemic change can help solve the global water and sanitation challenge.